Are you looking for one of the best weekend trips in the US? This 2 days in San Diego itinerary will help you plan your escape!

 Your mind will truly be blown when you see these historically significant ships and submarines.
 The museum displays the world’s oldest active sailing ship, the Star of India, and the deepest diving submarine in the world- the 555 USS Dolphin.

 If you are with your kids, it is really fun to walk around the ships!
-Explore this museum at your own pace and learn more about these magnificent vessels and submarines by the signage that describes the information of them.
+Explore this museum at your own pace and learn more about these magnificent vessels and submarines by the signage that describes their information.

 The light and sound exhibits on the Russian submarine and sea monster myths are also very interesting.